 Should You Refinance Your Mortgage?

 The first step is deciding whether refinancing makes sense for your situation.
 That depends on your interest rate, home equity, and long term plans for the property.
+If you want a structured way to evaluate the tradeoffs, try our Should I Refinance My Mortgage decision tool.

 Types of Mortgage Refinances

 Different refinance structures serve different goals.
 Some focus on lowering the rate or payment while others allow homeowners to access equity.
+Common refinance types include rate-and-term refinance, cash-out refinance, and streamline refinance options for eligible government-backed loans.

 Using Home Equity